Menstrual Changes

 Figuring out the cause

-Many other health issues can contribute to menstrual irregularities, including stress, eating disorders, hormones (not only changes in estrogen and progesterone but also in thyroid, pituitary and adrenal hormones), excessive weight loss, excessive exercise or the presence of other chronic diseases, including diabetes, kidney or liver disease and inflammatory bowel disease.
+Many other health issues can contribute to menstrual irregularities, including stress, eating disorders, hormones (not only changes in estrogen and progesterone but also in thyroid, pituitary and adrenal hormones, as well as testosterone therapy for some trans men), excessive weight loss, excessive exercise or the presence of other chronic diseases, including diabetes, kidney or liver disease and inflammatory bowel disease.

-A Canadian study found a higher risk of magnesium deficiency in people with HIV disease.
+There is a higher risk of magnesium deficiency in people living with HIV.
 Magnesium deficiency can cause many problems, including a worsening of several premenstrual symptoms.
 In turn, some menstrual problems can worsen other HIV-related conditions.
-For example, HIV-positive people have a high incidence of anemia (low red blood cells), and the risk is higher during menstruation because the loss of blood during this time is added to other contributing causes.
-Since there is already an increased risk for anemia in HIV disease, heavy bleeding should be discussed with your doctor as it can further worsen anemia.
-More information on anemia is found in the Fatigue section.
+For example, people living with HIV have a high incidence of anemia (low red blood cells), and the risk is higher during menstruation because of the loss of blood.
+Since there is already an increased risk for anemia for people living with HIV, heavy bleeding should be discussed with your healthcare provider as it can worsen anemia.

-Treatment for menstrual irregularities varies depending on the problem and what is causing it.
-In people with untreated HIV disease who are not yet on antiretroviral therapy, beginning effective treatment can be very important to raise CD4 counts.
-Lower counts have been associated with higher risk of menstrual irregularities.
-Beginning antiretroviral therapy with any level of wasting will help restore weight, which may help restore normal periods.
+Treatment for menstrual irregularities will depend on the problem and its cause.
+For people living with HIV who are not yet on antiretroviral therapy, beginning treatment is very important to raise CD4 counts.
+Lower CD4 counts have been associated with a higher risk of menstrual irregularities.
+Beginning antiretroviral therapy with any level of HIV-related wasting will help restore weight, which may help regulate periods.

-The bottom line is that changes in your menstrual pattern should always be discussed with your doctor so appropriate tests can be done to determine the cause.
+The bottom line is that changes in your menstrual pattern should always be discussed with your healthcare provider so that appropriate tests can be done to determine the cause.

 Hormonal therapies

 For irregular periods, the use of birth control pills to help restore regularity and reduce heavy bleeding may be recommended.
-Hormone replacement therapy is sometimes recommended during perimenopause or early menopause, especially when symptoms are very severe.
+Estrogen and progesterone hormone replacement therapy (HRT) is sometimes recommended before menopause, especially when symptoms are very severe.
 Because of concerns about the possible risks of cancer with long-term hormone replacement therapy, short-term use for the specific relief of symptoms is preferred.
-Any hormone replacement therapy should be thoroughly discussed with your doctor.
+Any hormone replacement therapy should be thoroughly discussed with your healthcare provider.
 Possible interactions with other medications also need to be discussed.

 Premenstrual symptoms

-Physical and emotional symptoms can develop during the week leading up to your period and can continue throughout it.
-Although almost all people who menstruate experience some degree of premenstrual symptoms, many people with HIV have reported increased and more intense symptoms.
+Physical and emotional symptoms can develop during the lead up to your period and can continue throughout it.
+Almost all people who menstruate experience some degree of premenstrual symptoms, and many people living with HIV have reported increased and more intense symptoms.
 There are many remedies for relief of premenstrual symptoms; you may have to try several different ones before finding something that works for you.

 The good news is that it is possible to greatly decrease or even eliminate premenstrual symptoms.
-Whatever approaches you decide to take, it is helpful to keep a diary of how you feel, both emotionally and physically, before you start anything new and for several months afterward.
-This can help tell you what’s working and what isn’t so you can choose the elements of your approach more wisely.
+You may find it helpful to keep a diary of how you feel, physically and emotionally, before you start anything new and for several months afterward.
+This can help tell you what’s working and what isn’t, and can help keep track of symptoms in case you need to talk to your healthcare provider.

 Exercise and diet

 Regular physical exercise can help to relieve premenstrual symptoms.
-A regular exercise program is an important part of a healthy lifestyle; if exercise is not currently part of your lifestyle, knowing that it can help reduce premenstrual symptoms can be a reason to add it.
+A regular exercise program is an important part of a healthy lifestyle.
+If exercise is not currently part of your lifestyle, knowing that it can help reduce premenstrual symptoms can be a reason to start.

 Many experts recommend cutting down or cutting out caffeine, sugar, salt and alcohol to help with premenstrual symptoms.
 Reducing salt in the diet has been shown to help cut down on water retention and the sensation of being uncomfortably bloated.
-It can be difficult to find salt-free foods, but by cooking from scratch, looking for salt-free foods and reading the labels on food packages for sodium content, it is possible to reduce the daily salt content of your diet.
+It can be difficult to find salt-free foods, but by cooking your own meals, looking for salt-free foods and reading the labels on food packages for sodium content, it is possible to reduce your salt intake.

-Cutting back on caffeine can also help since caffeine can increase the anxiety and irritability associated with premenstrual symptoms.
+Cutting back on caffeine can also help.
+Caffeine can increase the anxiety and irritability associated with premenstrual symptoms.
 Remember that caffeine is found not only in coffee and tea, but also many soft drinks, chocolate and many over-the-counter medications.
 Alcohol has also been shown to worsen headaches, fatigue and depression in people with premenstrual symptoms.
-If alcohol is part of your lifestyle, cutting it out during the premenstrual week can be helpful.
+If you drink alcohol, consider reducing or eliminating your intake during this time to reduce premenstrual symptoms.

-Research has found that consuming a combination of carbohydrates results in an increase in serotonin (the brain’s “happiness” chemical) and can help to reduce tension, depression and anger in people suffering those premenstrual symptoms.
+Consuming carbohydrates may result in an increase in serotonin (the brain’s “happiness” chemical) and can help to reduce tension, depression and anger in people experiencing premenstrual symptoms.
 Any combination of foods that raises the blood levels of tryptophan will work because tryptophan stimulates the production of serotonin.
 High-carbohydrate foods, such as whole-grain toast or hot cereal, as well as protein foods that are high in tryptophan, such as dairy products and turkey, will raise serotonin levels.

 Supplements